10.9. typped.lexer¶

 -

-tokens.
+num_tokstokens.
 Will always stop at the begin-token.
 Users should check the condition if it matters.
-If the move attempts to move back to before the currently-saved tokens, but the begin-token is no longer saved, then aLexerException
+If the move attempts to move back to before the currently-saved tokens, but the begin-token is no longer saved, then aLexerExceptionis raised.

 -